sarkershantonu/Automation-Getting-Started/junit-easytest/README.md

 # Where to use it
 1. When you have single test method with different type of input data
-2. When you want to provide data as parameter for your tests
+2. When you want to provide data as parameter for your existing tests
-3.
+3. Whe you are designing Data Driven framework or hybrid framework, this will help you to solve data driven part.
+4. This fills up gap from TestNG data parameter of Junit.
+Now you can use junit with data drivent tests.

 # Where not to use
-1. Performance tests, it will cause resource concurrence
+1. Performance tests, it will cause resource concurrency error (busy)
+2. Do not use local reporting while measuring method time.
+This report generation will add up extra time with tests.

 # This example does not contains
 1. Custom type which is supported by easy test.